 What I find to be a good rule of thumb is scaling the design down to 16×16 pixels, as that’s the size of the standard favicon.
 If your logo won’t work as a website favicon, or won’t be recognizable as a social media profile picture on a small mobile device, it probably needs to be re-worked.

-As I mentioned earlier, it’s not the logo’s job to advertise stuff; it’s just meant to be a relevant and unique symbol that people can identify a brand with.
+As previously mentioned, it’s not the logo’s job to advertise stuff; it’s just meant to be a relevant and unique symbol that people can identify a brand with.
 It doesn’t need to include contact info.
-Wherever the logo is being used, that information will likely be nearby, and in the places people would normally expect to find it.
+Wherever the logo is being used, the contact information will likely be nearby, and in all the places the viewer would normally expect to find it.

 Business cards, social media profiles, brochures, etc. all have designated areas for contact information.
-Cramming it into the logo as well creates a chaotic and disorganized appearance, which comes off as very unprofessional.
+Cramming it into the logo as well creates a chaotic and disorganized look.

 Too Color Dependent